oruga-ui/oruga/packages/docs/components/Steps.md

                 },
                 {
                     class: "itemClass",
-                    description: "Class of the content item"
+                    description: "Class of the content item",
+                    subitem: true
                 },
                 {
                     class: "itemHeaderClass",
-                    description: "Class of the nav item"
+                    description: "Class of the nav item",
+                    subitem: true
                 },
                 {
                     class: "itemHeaderActiveClass",
-                    description: "Class of the nav item when active", },
+                    description: "Class of the nav item when active",
+                    subitem: true
+                },
                 {
                     class: "itemHeaderPreviousClass",
                     description: "Class of the nav item behind the active one",
+                    subitem: true,
                     action: () => {
                         this.activeStep = 2;
                     }